babakshofficial/AnimeFaceImages-GAN/README.md

     ```bash
     jupyter notebook AnimeFaceImagesGAN.ipynb
     ```
-2.  **Modify dataset path (if needed):** Inside the notebook, locate the section where the dataset is loaded (e.g., using `ImageFolder` from `torchvision.datasets`).
+2.  **Modify dataset path (if needed):** Inside the notebook, locate the section where the dataset is loaded.
 Ensure the path correctly points to your dataset directory.
 3.  **Run the cells:** Execute the cells in the notebook sequentially to define the model, load data, train the GAN, and generate images.
 4.  **View results:** The notebook should display generated images at various stages of training and at the end.